Ovarian Cancer Prevention

 - Carrying genes linked to hereditary nonpolyposis colorectal cancer (HNPCC), known as Lynch syndrome

 - Polycystic ovary syndrome (PCOS)

 However, ovarian cancer can affect women of any age, even where none of the above risk factors are present.
 The following information is therefore broadly applicable to everyone.
-See this resource for more information about the signs and symptoms of ovarian cancer.

 If a woman’s personal or family medical history suggests a higher than average risk of developing ovarian cancer, they may be advised to undergo genetic counseling and testing.
 This can determine whether they have one of the gene mutations implicated in many cases of ovarian cancer.
-If these gene mutations are present, a number of approaches to minimize the risk may be recommended, including oral contraceptives, screening and surgery.
+If these gene mutations are present, a number of approaches to minimize the risk may be recommended, including oral contraceptives, ovarian cancer screening and surgery.